-I’ve been using Craigslist to advertise my computer services since the 90’s.
-In 2018, Craigslist is still unable to control false Ghosting and Flagging.
-Any competitor can use Ghosting and Flagging software in 2018 to give them an edge.
-If this is your plan, I’d recommend a strong VPN or perhaps your own proxy server, maybe both.
+Craigslist Ads have been my go to for local advertising for years.
+In 2018, Craigslist seems to be unable to control false Ghosting and Flagging.
+Any “competitor” can use illegal Ghosting and Flagging software to give them an edge.
+As someone who advertises on Craigslist, If this is your plan, I’d recommend a strong VPN or perhaps your own proxy server, maybe both.
 I’ve been a self employed computer consultant since the 90’s in South Florida.
 I opened a CL account in 1996, used it with great success until it got hacked and shutdown.
 I decided not to bother with it and created another account in 2007, which I am using right now.
 In 2018, I’m still posting to CL with success.
 In fact, I just refreshed my CL ads yesterday. 🙂 Anyone who has posted on Craigslist as long as I, knows getting Flagged or Ghosted is something you may need to get use to until CL fixes this.
-Remember, the majority of these Flags and Ghostings are not random.
+Remember, the majority of these Flags and Ghosting are not random.
 It’s more than likely not Craigslist either, it’s your competitors.

 Malware Is On The Rise.
 There are a few new viruses out there, but the latest threat is called, Bad Rabbit.
 It’s a nasty ransomware virus that forces you to pay “them” in bitcoin currency in order to unlock your system.
 (Backup your files) The interesting thing about this Malware, there’s a timer on the screen, the longer you wait, the more you have to pay to unlock your system.
 (Backup your files) Bad Rabbit ransomware attacks are quickly spreading throughout Europe as we speak.
 Another thing I heard, the Bad Rabbit Ransomware is disguising itself as Adobe Flash.
 Be VERY cautious when updating your Adobe Flash player.
 If you want to update your Adobe Flash player securely, go here.